Priscillanne/ToDoList_App/README.md

 **1. Followed an iterative development process, manages through:**
 Git & GitHub
 Used for version control, structured branching, adding commit messages, merging, tagging and project documentation through README.md file.
+Did collaborate with group members by creating an account for each.

 **In this assignment it contains 4 README.md files:**
 1. Main → Project overview (this file)